Anteater (video game): Gameplay

 The player controls an anteater that elongates its tongue through a maze-like ant colony in search of ants.
 Only the tip of the tongue can eat an ant.
 If an ant touches any other part of the tongue, then the player loses a life.
 Pressing the second button quickly retracts the anteater's tongue.

 Worms can only be eaten from behind.
-Eating queen ants at the very bottom of the nest temporarily removes all ants and worms from the screen.
 Once the sun has traveled across the screen and night falls, a spider appears.
 The spider climbs down the anteater's tongue, taking a life if it reaches the tip.
+Eating queen ants at the bottommost part of the nest kills the spider, all ants (except queen ant), and all worms from the playfield.

-The object is to eat all of the larvae before time runs out, clearing the screen.
+The objective is to eat all of the larvae before time runs out, clearing the screen.
 Each larva is worth 10 points.
 Each ant is worth 100 points, while eating a worm is worth 200.
 Queen ants are worth 1,000.
 After losing a life or finishing a level, a bonus of 10 points for each ant eaten is multiplied by the number of worms eaten (for example, eating 5 ants and 2 worms = 50 x 2 = 100).

-Music

-Between levels, Anteater plays "In the Hall of the Mountain King".

-At the start of each level, the music played is a short fragment of Ranz des Vaches, the third movement of William Tell Overture.